tech-sayali/sayali-demo/README.md

 # sayali-demo
-this is demo for git and Github class
+this is demo for git and Github class.